GrainLearning/grainLearning/docs/source/bayesian_filtering.rst

-Since the importance weight on each sample :math:`\vec{\Theta}^{(i)}` is discrete and the sample :math:`\vec{\Theta}^{(i)}` and model state :math:`\vec{x}_t^{(i)}` are in a one-to-one relationship, the ensemble mean :attr:`.DynamicSystem.estimated_params` and variance :attr:`.DynamicSystem.estimated_params_CV` can be computed as
+Since the importance weight on each sample :math:`\vec{\Theta}^{(i)}` is discrete and the sample :math:`\vec{\Theta}^{(i)}` and model state :math:`\vec{x}_t^{(i)}` are in a one-to-one relationship, the ensemble mean :attr:`.DynamicSystem.estimated_params` and variance :attr:`.DynamicSystem.estimated_params_cv` can be computed as

 .. math::